declancolwell/RaspiWiFi/Readme.txt

 == You can also use the Pi in a point-to-point connection mode by leaving it in Configuration Mode.
-All services will be addresible in their normal way at 10.0.0.1 while connected to the "RaspiWiFi[xxxx] Setup" AP.
+All services will be addresible in their normal way at 10.0.0.1 while connected to the "Pulsenics Wifi Setup" AP.